areding/6420-pymc/unit1/about-this-course.md

 ### Textbooks and courses

-*Statistical Rethinking* by Richard McElreath is a great book for gaining intuition into Bayesian modeling.
-It's not super math-heavy and is extremely well written.
+*Statistical Rethinking* by Richard McElreath is a great book for gaining intuition about Bayesian inference and modeling in general.

 - [main site](https://xcelab.net/rm/statistical-rethinking/)
 - [lecture videos](https://www.youtube.com/playlist?list=PLDcUM9US4XdMROZ57-OIRtIK0aOynbgZN)
 - [PyMC3 code examples](https://github.com/pymc-devs/pymc-resources/tree/main/Rethinking_2).
 These should be easy to adapt to PyMC v4.

-*Bayesian Data Analysis* by Gelman, Carlin, Stern, Dunson, Vehtari, and Rubin goes into more of the mathematical theory than *Statistical Rethinking*.
+*Bayesian Data Analysis* by Gelman, Carlin, Stern, Dunson, Vehtari, and Rubin goes into more mathematical theory than *Statistical Rethinking*.
 I use it as a reference - not planning to try reading this one all the way through.

 - [main site](http://www.stat.columbia.edu/~gelman/book/)